*** boys clothes: German family trends 19th century

 The 1840s-50s

 The Daguerreotype was the first commercially viable photographic process.
 It was invented in France (1839).
 We see large numbers of American Dags, Ambrotypes, and tintypes dyring the 1840s and 50s.
 We are able to hroughly illustrate both decades.
 European including German portraits are much much less common.
 We are not sure just why that is.
 We believe that economics was a major factor.
 Americans were increasingly better off.
 And the prices fir a daguerreotype portit was less in America.
 Thus we have few family portaits from the 1840s and 50s.
 A wonderdul example is an Adolf Henning portrait of the sons and daughters of the Berlin court jeweller Reiss (1843).
-We do not know his full name or ant other infornation about the family.
+We do not know his full name or any other infornation about the family.
 We think that they have been a Jewish family.
 They certainly look assimilated.
 We do note that there was a wealthy Jewish jeweler in Berlin at the time named Reiss.
 And we note American jewelry concerns named Reiss apparently beginning after World War II in New York.
+We also note a French-German aristocratic family Duke of Leuchtenberg (1852).

 The 1860s